The Age Verification

 We have reached a tipping point where all but the most innocuous of websites need to know the age – not the identity – of their users to remain compliant with a tsunami of new legislation, including:

-- Europe’s GDPR and Video Sharing Platform laws
+- Europe’s GDPR, Digital Services Act and Video Sharing Platform laws

-- Age Appropriate Design Codes in the UK and, potentially, California
+- Age Appropriate Design Codes in the UK, California and a potentially other US States

 - Children’s Online Privacy Protection Act in the USA